Call for papers

 All papers and reports must be in the scope of the conference:

-• Applied Physical Sciences and Mathematical Modeling in Climate Change
+• Environmental Physics and Mathematical Modeling

-• Physics and Mathematical Approaches in Environmental Science
+• Computational Physics and Mathematical Methods

 Author Guidelines

-All authors are required to adhere to ethical standards and follow COPE guidelines when preparing and submitting manuscripts for AAPM-IV 2026.
+All authors are required to adhere to ethical standards and follow COPE guidelines when preparing and submitting manuscripts for AAPM-IV 2025.

 2. Manuscript Preparation